-The Board met six times prior to the end of the fiscal year ending December 31, 2018 and had several additional informal meetings.
+The Board met six times during fiscal year 2019.
 Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
 The Board also met several times during the year on an informal basis where members received regular operational updates concerning the Company.
-Additional actions of the Board and the committees of the Board were adopted by written consent, which are not included in the total meetings held for the Board and each committee.
+Additional actions of the Board and the committees of the Board were adopted by written consent, which are not included in the total number of meetings held for the Board and each committee.